TitusEntertainment/grocery-api/docs/routes.md

 All the endpoints are set to got to https://domain.com/api/

 `Please, note that we do not accept any HTTP traffic.
-Must be HTTPS`
+Must be HTTPS!`

-And follow the strucutre /api/{category}/{operation}
+Endpoints will generally follow the strucutre /api/{category}/{operation}

 So for an example to register a user you would send a POST request to /api/users/register